 Example Business use case: The Transform function provides the capability to create or modify new case fields.
 The new case fields can be used to modify the external field as per the consumption requirement in Gainsight’s data model.
 Case fields can be defined to populate different values for different case conditions.
 For example, External picklist values such as New, Open, and Closed can be modified to Active and Inactive to match Gainsight’s picklist values.

 In the Direct Mapping, you should map fields from the output dataset to the target object in the field mappings.
 Data sync happens from the source fields of the external system to the target fields of Gainsight, based on the configured field mappings.
-For more information on Direct Mapping, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information on Direct Mapping, refer to the Jobs List Page in the Additional Resource section at the end of this article.

 Note: To use Derived Mappings, your Target Object must have at least one field of data type GSID.